api3dao/oev-docs/docs/dapis/guides/subscribing-to-dapis/index.md

 ---
 title: Subscribing to dAPIs
-sidebarHeader: Guides
-sidebarSubHeader:
-pageHeader: Guides → dAPIs
+pageHeader: dAPIs → Guides
-path: /dapis/guides/subscribing-to-dapis/index.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Subscribing to dAPIs

 [dAPIs](/dapis/introduction/using-dapis.md#managed-dapis) are datafeeds that are sourced directly from multiple